During a grid outage, a microgrid will enter island mode through either a manual or automatic process in order to support the facility’s operations.

 This process happens more quickly than manual island mode transitions.
 In some cases, the transition happens so quickly that the loads stay balanced and load shed is not required.
 If the facility has an emergency generator, it probably will not start since it never sees the outage.
 Transitioning out of automatic island mode also happens quickly.
 Typically, when the power grid comes back online and has been stable for a set period of time — typically about five minutes — the facility will transition back to grid parallel mode without an interruption in service.

-The other form of automatic island mode is open transition, which follows the same processes that occur in a seamless transition, with the key difference being that when the system detects that the power grid has gone down, the facility’s generator shuts off momentarily.
-The loads are shed after the main breaker to the site opens, at which point the generator turns back on and the logic controller adds the loads back in sequence of priority.
+The other form of automatic island mode is the open transition, which follows the same processes that occur in a seamless transition, with the key difference being that when the system detects that the power grid has gone down, the facility’s generator shuts off momentarily.
+The loads are shed after the main breaker to the site opens, at which point the generator turns back on and the logic controller adds the loads back in the sequence of priority.
 In this case, the store would experience a momentary loss of power.
 Any legally required emergency loads would be powered within 10 seconds, while the rest of the microgrid generators return to operation within approximately 30 seconds.
 The microgrid controller can be programmed to keep the emergency loads on the backup generator or allow them to transition to the microgrid generators.

 Open transitions have become less common than seamless transitions, which are a more effective and efficient option.
-In some cases, open transition is appropriate if the utility’s requirements or facility design prevents a seamless design.
+In some cases, the open transition is appropriate if the utility’s requirements or facility design prevents a seamless design.
 In addition, open transition provides a backup strategy should the seamless transition not function perfectly.

 Island Mode Capabilities for Your Facility